SURFACE MOUNT PROCESS

 Solder Voiding Underneath Components

-Causes: Volatiles released during reflow of solder paste are trapped within solder and not allowed time to escape, vias within pads contributing to air pockets.
+Causes: Volatiles released during reflow of solder paste are trapped within solder and not allowed time to escape, vias within pads contributing to gas pockets.

 Preventative Actions: Allow more time when solder is molten for volatiles to escape, modify stencil design to allow more pathes for volatiles to escape, consider alternative low-voiding solder pastes, plug vias in PCB.